 Some drugs can have extremely detrimental side-effects as well that occur during dependency, and not all of them affect just you.
 There have been many cases where addicts will steal from friends and family in order to get enough money for their next fix, the disease once again forcing its will upon its victim.
 Many domestic violence cases have been linked to severe alcohol abuse as well.

 As you continue to abuse these substances your body begins to build up a tolerance.
 A tolerance is when your body is used to a certain intake of a substance, such as alcohol or cocaine.
 Suddenly, your body requires more than the usual amount to get high.
 For instance, at first it may have taken you only two shots to get a buzz, but eventually it takes twice that, triple that, four times that amount of alcohol in order to feel drunk.
 The more this tolerance is indulged the stronger it becomes, thus the stronger the addiction becomes and the harder it is for you to quit.
+This is the point at which you will begin to experience drug detox symptoms.

-Your body needs to be clean of these substances in order for treatment to begin, which is why the first step to any treatment program is detox.
+Your body needs to be clean of these substances in order for treatment to begin, which is why the first step to any treatment program is drug and alcohol detox.
 This is the stage where your body is without the substance that it is addicted to and your system begins to clean itself, flushing out all of the harmful toxins and chemicals.
 Detoxing can have some very serious side-effects, so it is highly recommended that you do not attempt to detox by yourself.
 Not only will you be at a high risk of relapsing due to being surrounded by triggers, but you also will not have access to any medicinal aid that can be provided by treatment centers.
 Withdrawing from a substance can be very dangerous, and each substance has its own dangers.

 Alcohol is likely one of the most abuse substances in the world, and has been for decades, if not centuries.
 In fact, alcoholic beverages have existed since the dark ages and were likely abused then as well.
 This particular substance is sometimes very difficult to gauge addiction with given that it has such a major role in society.
 We see it in commercials, television shows, movies, books, magazines, YouTube vloggers, grocery stores, gas stations, convenience stores, hotels, and restaurants.
 There are even some cities that have drive-thru liquor stores.
 The stuff is literally everywhere making it difficult for people to admit they have a problem with the substance, let alone give it up.

 We know there are some very serious consequences of abusing alcohol.
 The commonly known health issues include cirrhosis of the liver, liver disease, and dementia.
 Believe it or not, these aren’t even the worst symptoms on the list.
 Throat and mouth cancer can be developed, anxiety attacks, increased risk of heart attacks and strokes are also on the list.
-Alcoholism can even cause very serious auditory, visual, and/or tactile hallucinations.
+Alcohol detox can even cause very serious auditory, visual, and/or tactile hallucinations.

 When withdrawing from alcohol there are a number of symptoms that occur.
 None of them are pleasant, which is why we greatly recommend seeking professional help for detoxing.